ManuelGil/vscode-json-flow/README.md

 3. **Implement your changes**, ensuring you:
    - Follow the project's coding standards and best practices.
-   - Include or update relevant tests.
    - Update documentation if your change affects usage or features.
 4. **Commit your changes** and push the branch to your fork.
 5. **Submit a Pull Request** against the `main` branch with a clear, descriptive title and summary of your contribution.

-Before submitting, please review the [Contribution Guidelines](https://github.com/ManuelGil/vscode-json-flow/blob/main/CONTRIBUTING.md) for details on coding standards, testing, and commit message conventions.
+Before submitting, please review the [Contribution Guidelines](https://github.com/ManuelGil/vscode-json-flow/blob/main/CONTRIBUTING.md) for details on coding standards and commit message conventions.
 If you encounter a bug or wish to request a new feature, please open an Issue on GitHub or use the [Feature Requests & Bug Reports](https://github.com/ManuelGil/vscode-json-flow/issues) page.

 ---